This section welcomes articles that examine the state of a specific subfield or topic.

 Sect.
 80 - Subfield: Political Institutions

 Sect.
-81 - Undergraduate Research Posters: International Relations and Comparative Politics
+81 - Undergraduate Research Posters: International Relations & Comparative Politics

 This section welcomes proposals from undergraduate students researching comparative politics and international relations, broadly defined.
 Undergraduate proposals from any subfield and theoretical or methodological approach addressing the study of international politics or the comparative or domestic politics of states other than the United States are encouraged.